Chapter 8: Pandas core

 2. Chained assignment is silently dropped: df[df[“gender”] == “F”][“passed”] = True looks like it updates df, but the inner df[mask] now returns a copy.
 The assignment goes to that temporary copy and is immediately lost.
 The fix is one step: df.loc[df[“gender”] == “F”, “passed”] = True.

-CoW is why inplace=True (above) is being phased out — explicit reassignment (df = df.drop(…)) is both clearer and CoW-compatible.
-Part 9 shows the same rule applied to groupby and transform.
+CoW is why inplace=True (above) is being phased out: explicit reassignment (df = df.drop(…)) is both clearer and CoW-compatible.
+Chapter 9 shows the same rule applied to groupby and transform.

 df["passed"] = np.where(df["average_marks"] >= 0.5, True, False)